Promotion-model-in-Career/Draw-the-Promotion-Model/README.md

 ![image](https://user-images.githubusercontent.com/17419617/142194495-9f811371-41c5-48b4-8623-b73a92e7f3a2.png)

-The middle bottom layer can be basically divided into two basic personality attributes of EF.
+The middle layer can be basically divided into two basic personality attributes of EF.

 5.Type E